zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Yuki: I mean there are dents and dings everywhere, and paint scratches so deep you might need to get a whole new paint job.

-Miles: I’m sure you can work your magic on it and m ake it look new again.
+Miles: I’m sure you can work your magic on it and make it look new again.

 Yuki: Wait a second.
 There’s rust all over the unde rcarriage.